- Original / Generic tool comparison

 They’re not particularly cheap, but if not on a budget, well worth considering.

-There are two crimp tools for SL:
+From Molex there are two crimp tools for SL:

 - 63825-8800: AWG 24, AWG 26, AWG 28, AWG 30